JoaquimEsteves/Symfony_react_mini_project/README.md

 Mostly to show profficiency and to learn them for fun.

+#### Why is this app a progressive web app?

+Create-React-App makes it incredibly simple to do create a progressive web app, although according to google's lighthouse we're still missing a couple of features like proper icons.

 #### Why use pigeon-maps instead of [Leaflet](https://leafletjs.com)

 I've had a previous experience working with pigeon-maps, which is a React-library with 0 dependencies and contains a gzipped size which is smaller than the equivalent React-Leaflet package.